 - Click Submit.
 DMS parses each SQL file and reviews each SQL statement based on the security rules that are configured for this database.
 After the review, DMS returns SQL optimization suggestions.
 The suggestions are classified into four categories: Must Improve, Potential Issue, Suggest Improve, and Index Recommendation.
 For more information, see SQL review optimization.

 - View the SQL review results.

 The following table describes five types of review results that DMS provides.

-Result Description Action Passed The SQL statement does not contain items that must be improved but may contain potential issues or items that can be improved.
-To view the SQL statement and optimization suggestions, click Details in the Operation column.
+State Description Action Passed Indicates that the submitted SQL statements do not contain items that must be improved but may contain potential issues or items that can be improved.
+To view the SQL statements and optimization suggestions, click Details in the Operation column.

-To adjust the SQL statement, click Adjust SQL in the Operation column.
+To modify the SQL statements, click Adjust SQL in the Operation column.